tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/03_method_references.md

     x::toString

 The `x` is a specific instance that we want to get at.
-It's lambda equivalent looks like this;
+It's lambda equivalent looks like this:

     () -> x.toString()

 The ability to reference the method of a specific instance also gives us a convenient way to convert between different functional interface types.
-For example;
+For example:

     Callable<String> c = () -> "Hello";